redmedical/hvstr/docs/guide/custom-snipptes.md

 # Custom Snippets
 Assumed that you need hvstr to generate some custom functionality for your elements.
-Therefore hvstr has the custom snippets feature.
+For that hvstr has the custom snippets feature.
 It allows you to add code to the page-object generation process, which will be added, under a given condition.

 There are three different types of custom snippets.
 Each type will be generated at a different location in the code: